Frozen-Developers/android-cache-cleaner/README.md

-Android Cachce Cleaner
+Android Cache Cleaner
 ======================

-Cahce cleaner for android:
+Cahce Cleaner for Android:

   - Keep it simple, stupid
   - **No ads**